Josie0x/phishing-email-analysis-/README.md

 ## 🎣 Phishing Email Analysis — Suzain Billing Department
 Home lab project analyzing a suspicious phishing email from my own inbox, documenting headers, attachments, IOCs, and IP/domain reputation
-> ⚠️ The attachment is included for analysis purposes only.
-Do not download or execute on your machine.

 ---